07tushar/hello-world/README.md

 # hello-world
 My name is Tushar Bisht.
-I am currently working at Infosys.
+Currently I am working as a Front-End Developer.
+Have worked on HTML, CSS.
+Learning JavaScript, Angular.